Zenomodiff/Weather-Station-With-Arduino-Python-Nodemcu/README.md

 DATA RECIEVED BY BLYNK APP

-(in the BLYNK app i have only shown 6 DIFF values beacuse the BLYNK ENERGY was not ENOUGH to place new GUAGE FIELDS for thers )
+(in the blynk app i have only shown 6 diff values beacuse the blynk energy was not enough to place new guage fields for thers )

 ![Screenshot_2021-05-09-02-48-05-557_cc blynk](https://user-images.githubusercontent.com/25906435/118393486-12e2cf80-b65d-11eb-97fb-504bba5522a6.jpg)